 Following are the steps to create a successful remarketing campaign:

-1. Knowing the pages, you want to tag for remarketing
+1. Knowing the pages, you want to tag

 The pages that you are tagging for remarketing should be of high value.

 These pages will indicate the users who visit there will want to purchase.
 Sales can be carefully analyzed.
 This is because the pages further visited by the people through sales funnel likely to give more accurate indicators.

 Customers are more likely to respond to ads when they visit pages further through sales funnel.

 It is also easier to identify the content as per their interests.

 This is commonly used by e-commerce websites to classify users who provide more information by searching for a specific product and adding it to the cart than the users who just visited the home page and left.